Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 The Installer account role and the shared VPC roles must have a one-to-one relationship.
 If you want to create multiple shared VPC roles, you should create one set of account roles per shared VPC role.

-5. After you create the Operator roles, share your Ingress Operator Cloud Credentials role’s ARN, your Installer role’s ARN, and your Control plane Operator Cloud Credentials role’s ARN with the VPC Owner to continue configuration.
+5. After creating the Operator roles, share the Ingress Operator Cloud Credentials, Installer, and Control plane Operator Cloud Credentials role ARNs with the VPC Owner.

 The shared information resembles these examples: